Rokiis1/roadmap/project-managment/README.md

 **Key Concepts:**

-- **Early Defect Detection: **The V Model places a strong emphasis on early defect detection and prevention through verification activities.
+- **Early Defect Detection:** The V Model places a strong emphasis on early defect detection and prevention through verification activities.
 This reduces the cost and effort required to fix issues later in the project.

 - **Phased Testing:** Different levels of testing (unit testing, integration testing, system testing, and user acceptance testing) are planned and executed in parallel with corresponding development phases.
-0

 - **Traceability:** The V Model promotes traceability, ensuring that each requirement is traced to a corresponding design and testing activity.
 This helps maintain alignment with customer requirements.

 - **Iterative Feedback:** Feedback from validation activities can lead to adjustments in the development process, allowing for iterative improvements.